congmingwudi/sfdx-email-services/README.md

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
 2. Run `cci flow run dev_org --org dev` to deploy this project.
 3. Run `cci org browser dev` to open the org in your browser.

+In emailservices/QuoteEmailService.xml-meta, update <runAsUser>smeng@hpibenioff.demo</runAsUser> to be a user in your org.